6 new schools planned as Sask. budget pours $95M into new buildings, $39M into K-12 initiatives | CBC News

 - In Moose Jaw, four more schools — Sacred Heart, St Mary, Empire, and Westmount — are being consolidated into one.

-The schools aren't in construction yet.
-There is $3 million set aside to plan and design those projects.
+The schools aren't under construction yet, and $3 million is set aside to plan and design those projects.

-- Another $250 million will be used to determine the scope of a replacement for Saskatoon's St. Frances Elementary School.
+Another $250,000 will be used to determine the scope of a replacement for Saskatoon's St. Frances Elementary School.

-Many schools in the province have been using "portables classrooms" as an instruction space while they wait for replacement schools to be built.
+Many schools in the province have been using "portable classrooms" as instruction spaces while they wait for replacement schools to be built.

 More investments will be made to create relocated classrooms — up to $6.4 million.